Commutative d-Torsion K-Theory and Its Applications: Operator solutions of linear constraint systems

 In the physics literature a quantum system with Hilbert space $ (\CC^2)^{\otimes n}$ is called an {\it $n$-qubit}.
 Such systems play a significant role in quantum information theory.
 Operator solutions in $U(2^n)$ of linear constraint systems over $\ZZ/2$ produce classes in $C(d,m)$-cohomology, where $d=2$ and $m=2^n$.
 Theorem \ref{thm:Thm-stable} gives an isomorphism

-We will construct non-trivial classes that come from operator solutions \rev{of} the Mermin square linear constraint system \rev{described} in Example \ref{ex:Mer}.
+We will construct non-trivial classes that come from operator solutions of the Mermin square linear constraint system described in Example \ref{ex:Mer}.
 Our topological realization is a torus $X=S^1\times S^1$.
 An operator solution for $n=2$ is given in Figure \ref{fig:Msq}.
 Let $T_1$ denote this solution.
 We define an operator solution in $U(2^n)$ by tensoring with the identity as in \ref{eq:Tn}, i.e., by constructing an operator solution $T_n$ defined by $T_n(v)=T_1(v)\otimes I_{2^{n-1}}$ for $v\in V$.
 Let $[T_n]$ denote the class of this solution in $\Sol(S^1\times S^1;2,2^n)$.
 Let $M_n$ denote the class $\hat{\theta}(T_n)$ in $C(2,2^n)(S^1\times S^1)$.
-This class will be called the {\it Mermin class}.
-We want to determine $M_n$ in terms of the representation given by the pair $(\varphi_1;\varphi_2)$.
+This class will be called the {\it Mermin class}. \rev{As a consequence of the isomorphism \ref{eq:C22n-iso} $M_n$ is represented by a pair of cohomology classes}

 For each $n\geq 2$ the cohomology class $[\tau]\neq 0$ since, as we have seen in Example \ref{ex:Mer}, the Mermin square linear constraint system does not admit a scalar solution.
 Therefore $\varphi_2$ is the non-trivial class in $H^2(S^1\times S^1,\ZZ/2)=\ZZ/2$.
-To determine $\varphi_1$ consider the diagram (see \ref{eq:Xgamma})
+To determine $\varphi_1$ \rev{we will construct a homotopy commutative} diagram